Search Efficient Binary Network Embedding: Conclusion

 \section{Conclusion}

-Learning binary node representations is a desirable solution to similarity search over large-scale networks, with efficient bit-wise Hamming distance calculation and low memory usage.
-In this paper, we proposed the BinaryNE algorithm to embed network nodes into a binary space, with well preserved network structure and node content features.
-Through a three-layer neural network, BinaryNE learns node representations by modeling node structural context and node attribute relations.
+Learning binary node representations is a desirable solution to similarity search over large-scale networks, due to its advantage in efficient bit-wise Hamming distance calculation and low memory usage.
+In this paper, we proposed a BinaryNE algorithm to embed network nodes into a binary space, with well preserved network structure and node content features.
+Through a three-layer neural network, BinaryNE learns binary node representations by modeling node structural context and node attribute relations.
 The \textit{sign} function is adopted as the activation function in the hidden layer to obtain binary node representations.
 To deal with the \textit{ill-posed gradient} problem caused by the non-smoothness of the \textit{sign} activation function, the state-of-the-art continuation technique~\cite{allgower2012numerical, cao2017hashnet} is employed.
 Model parameters are efficiently learned through an online stochastic gradient descent algorithm, which ensures the low time complexity and great scalability of BinaryNE.
-Extensive experiments on six real-world networks show that BinaryNE exhibits much lower memory usage and computational cost than continuous network embedding algorithms, but with comparable or even better search precisions.
+Extensive experiments on six real-world networks show that BinaryNE exhibits much lower memory usage and computational cost than continuous network embedding algorithms, but with comparable or even better search precision. \jy{The binary node representations learned by BinaryNE also achieve competitive results on other network analytic tasks such as node classification and node clustering.}